lordspline/druid/docs/querying/query-processing.md

 See the following topic for more information:

-* [Query execution](../querying/query-execution.md) to learn how Druid services process query statements.
+* [Query execution](../querying/query-execution.md) to learn how Robux services process query statements.